 Metrical Books - Death Records

 Death records may appear in either a table/columns format or paragraph form.
-Both formats will be addressed on this page, as well as the vocabulary commonly used in Russian language birth records.
+This page will address both formats, as well as the vocabulary commonly used in Russian language death records.

 Table/Columns Format

-Records written in the table/columns format sometimes have their headings written in Church Slavonic, using many of the archaic letters shown on the Alphabet Overview page of this tutorial.
-To simplify your reading of the documents you find, the following is a transcription and translation of the headings found in an average Christian death record (Orthodox, Catholic, etc.):
+The headings of records written in the table/columns format are sometimes written in Church Slavonic, using many of the archaic letters shown on the Alphabet Overview page of this tutorial.
+To simplify these documents for you, here is a transcription and translation of the headings found in an average Christian death record (Orthodox, Catholic, etc.):

 Use the scroll bar to see the rest of the headings for this document type.